swiftlang/swift-evolution/proposals/nnnn-sendable-inference.md

 ### Maintaining `Sendable` conformances for a module is hard

 A Swift library should provide `Sendable` conformances for each of its public types that provide the appropriate semantics.
 For an existing Swift library, this requires the library author to audit each type to determine whether it is `Sendable` or not, and add explicit conformances for those types that are `Sendable`.
 As new types are added to the library, each must be considered to determine whether it is `Sendable`, representing an ongoing annotation burden.
-This is expected due to the pervasiveness of `Sendable`, but is a problem that there is no good way to distinguish an error of omision (the author forgot to think about `Sendable` when introducing a new type) from a type that has been considered and determined to be non-`Sendable`.
+This is expected due to the pervasiveness of `Sendable`, but it is a problem that there is no good way to distinguish an error of omission (the author forgot to think about `Sendable` when introducing a new type) from a type that has been considered and determined to be non-`Sendable`.
 This ambiguity makes it harder to rely on `Sendable` in general, because a user of the library cannot easily distinguish between a mistakenly non-`Sendable` type and a deliberately non-`Sendable` one.

 ## Proposed solution